What's An EEG?

-An electroencephalogram (EEG) is a test that measures and records the electrical activity of your brain.
-It is a painless test used to diagnose seizure disorders, such as epilepsy.
+An EEG (electroencephalogram) is a test that measures and records the electrical activity of your brain.
+It's used to diagnose seizure disorders, such as epilepsy.

 What To Expect